-The registration fee is \$125 per semester.
-The Registration Fee is due upon acceptance for new students and during Registration Week for returning students.
-A late registration fee of \$75 will be applied to the accounts of those students that do not pay during Registration Week.
+The registration fee is charged to students each semester to cover costs associated with enrolling in courses at FBCI.
+It is due upon acceptance for new students and during Registration Week for returning students.
+A late registration fee of \$75 will be applied to the accounts of those returning students who do not pay during Registration Week.